miguelpaz/jlab/morris_charts.md

 1. [The example json data](https://raw.githubusercontent.com/miguelpaz/jlab/master/data/example2_country_dates.json)
 2. [The Morris.js library CDN link](http://morrisjs.github.io/morris.js/) - (*this will give access to the code*)
 3. [The configuration options’ page](http://morrisjs.github.io/morris.js/lines.html) (*where you will chose the specs for the graphic*)
 4. And a code editor - preferably an online one where you will see the results in real time.
-This example will use [JSbin](https://jsbin.com), but you can use [Codepen](http://codepen.io/) our [JSfiddle](https://jsfiddle.net/) as alternatives.
+This example will use [JSbin](https://jsbin.com), but you can use [Codepen](http://codepen.io/) or [JSfiddle](https://jsfiddle.net/) as alternatives.

 ___